 Typhoid fever is an acute systemic disease caused by salmonella typhi.
 It is a condition in which there is a typical course of temperature, with marked abdominal symptoms consisting of ulceration of the bowels.
 The fever is of uncertain duration and liable to frequent relapses.

 It takes from 10 days to two weeks for this disease to develop.
 The child-patient feels chilly, tired and weak.
-He suffers from headache, and loss of appetite, followed by backache and either diarrhoea or constipation.
-Many- patients also have bronchitis, so that in the early stages of typhoid, "the disease may appear as pneumonia.
+He suffers from headache, and loss of appetite, followed by backache and either diarrhea or constipation.
+Many- patients also have bronchitis, so that in the early stages of typhoid, “the disease may appear as pneumonia.
 The temperature rises and remains high for about 10 days to two weeks.
 It has tendency to rise in the evening and fall in the morning.
-Skin eruptions tend to appear in the second week and if proper ,care is not taken, intlammation of the bones and ulceration of the bowels may occur.
+Skin eruptions tend to appear in the second week and if proper ,care is not taken, inflammation of the bones and ulceration of the bowels may occur.
 The loss of appetite is more apparent.
-The tongoe becomes dry and is coated with white patches in the central region of its surface.
+The tongue becomes dry and is coated with white patches in the central region of its surface.
 The fever gradually comes down to normal by the end of the fourth week.

 Poor sanitation is most often “responsible for this disease.
 Contaminated water is the usual source of infection.
 The next common cause is infected mille Other foods may also be responsible for the disease.
 Sometimes, certain people, known as carriers, may spread the disease.
 After a patient has recovered from the disease, the bacteria may still survive in the gall-bladder for years, so that the patient becomes a carrier.
 If such a carrier is employed in preparing or serving food, the infection can spread.
 In a few cases, flies may bring the germs into the house and contaminate the food.
 Germs enter the body through the mouth, causing irritation and ulceration of the lower small bowel.